-- 16.1-1 The Medical Staff shall have the initial responsibility and delegated authority to formulate, adopt and recommend Medical Staff Bylaws and amendments which shall be effective when approved by the Governing Board, which approval shall not be unreasonably withheld.
+- 16.1.1 The Medical Staff shall have the initial responsibility and delegated authority to formulate, adopt and recommend Medical Staff Bylaws and amendments which shall be effective when approved by the Oversight Committee, which approval shall not be unreasonably withheld.
 Such responsibility and authority shall be exercised in good faith and in a reasonable, timely and responsible manner, reflecting the interests of providing patient care of the generally recognized level of quality and efficiency, and maintaining a harmony of purpose and effort with the Governing Board.
-Additionally, hospital administration may develop and recommend proposed Bylaws, and in any case should be consulted as to the impact of any proposed Bylaws on hospital operations and feasibility. - 16.1-2 Proposed amendments shall be submitted to the Governing Board for comments at least 30 days before they are distributed to the Medical Staff for a vote.
-The Governing Board has the right to have its comments regarding the proposed amendments circulated with the proposed amendments at the time they are distributed to the Medical Staff for a vote. - 16.1-3 Amendments to these Bylaws shall be submitted for vote upon the request of the Medical Executive Committee or upon receipt of a petition signed by at least 33% of the voting Medical Staff members.
-Amendments submitted upon petition of the voting Medical Staff members shall be provided to the Medical Executive Committee at least 30 days before they are submitted to the Governing Board for review and comment as described in Section 16.1-3.
-The Medical Executive Committee has the right to have its comments regarding the proposed amendments circulated to the Governing Board when the proposed amendments are submitted to the Governing Board for comments; and to have its comments circulated to the Medical Staff with the proposed amendments at the time they are distributed to the Medical Staff for a vote.
+Additionally, hospital administration may develop and recommend proposed Bylaws, and in any case should be consulted as to the impact of any proposed Bylaws on hospital operations and feasibility. - 16.1.2 When proposed by the Medical Executive Committee, there will be communication of the amendment to the Medical Staff at least 30 days before a vote is taken by the Medical Staff.
+The notice shall include the exact wording of the existing bylaw language, if any, and the proposed change(s).
+The proposed amendments shall also be submitted to the Oversight Committee for comments at least 30 days before they are distributed to the Medical Staff for a vote.
+The Oversight Committee has the right to have its comments regarding the proposed amendments circulated with the proposed amendments at the time they are distributed to the Medical Staff for a vote. - 16.1.3 Amendments to these Bylaws shall be submitted for vote upon the request of the Medical Executive Committee or upon receipt of a petition signed by at least 33 percent of the voting Medical Staff members.
+Amendments submitted upon petition of the voting Medical Staff members shall be provided to the Medical Executive Committee at least 30 days before they are submitted to the Oversight Committee for review and comment as described in this Section.
+The Medical Executive Committee has the right to have its comments regarding the proposed amendments circulated to the Oversight Committee for comments; and to have its comments circulated to the Medical Staff with the proposed amendments at the time they are distributed to the Medical Staff or a vote.